ghc/ghc/README.md

 packages, which need to be installed: `ansi-terminal`, `mtl`, `shake`, `QuickCheck`.

 * Get the sources and run standard configuration scripts.
-It is important for the build system to be in the `shake-build` directory of the GHC source tree:
+It is important for the build system to be in the `hadrian` directory of the GHC source tree:

     ```bash
     git clone --recursive git://git.haskell.org/ghc.git
     cd ghc
-    git clone git://github.com/snowleopard/shaking-up-ghc shake-build
+    git clone git://github.com/snowleopard/hadrian
     ./boot
     ./configure # On Windows run ./configure --enable-tarballs-autodownload
     ```

-* Build GHC using `shake-build/build.sh` or `shake-build/build.bat` (on Windows) instead of `make`.
+* Build GHC using `hadrian/build.sh` or `hadrian/build.bat` (on Windows) instead of `make`.
 You might want to enable parallelism with `-j`.
 We will further refer to the build script simply as `build`.
 If you are interested in building in a Cabal sandbox or using Stack, have a look at `build.cabal.sh` and `build.stack.sh` scripts.
 Also